 After a couple of days, our team checked the Viva Topics home page and found two new suggested pages.
 What was disconcerting was that these pages were based on content from our company's M365 tenant.
-This additional tenant was not designated in the setup (installed on a development M365 tenant with no active directory connection to our company tenant).
+This additional tenant was not designated in the setup (installed on a development M365 tenant with no Entra ID (formerly known as Active Directory) connection to our company tenant).

 Currently, there are no controls to keep this process from happening except to not "confirm" topics from outside the local tenant.